DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 In this example, the `AIAssistantCreator.CreateAssistantAsync` method uploads a file to OpenAI, configures tool resources, creates an assistant with specified instructions and tools, initializes a new thread, and returns the assistant and thread IDs.

-You can review and tailor AI assistant instructions in the following file: [Instructions.cs](./CS/DevExpress.AI.Samples.Blazor/Instructions.cs).

 For information on OpenAI Assistants, refer to the following documents:
 - [OpenAI Assistants API overview](https://platform.openai.com/docs/assistants/overview)
 - [Azure OpenAI: OpenAI Assistants client library for .NET](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/ai.openai.assistants-readme?view=azure-dotnet-preview)